-Queue Manager Enterprise (QME) is the enhanced ACD (Automatic Call Distribution) application that allows effective management of incoming calls without the need of expensive and complex call center systems.
+Imagicle Advanced Queuing is the enhanced call queuing and distribution application that allows effective management of incoming calls without the need of expensive and complex call center systems.
 It allows accepting and managing high volumes of incoming traffic, keeping the calls in queues and playing music while waiting for an operator to become available.

-QME is the perfect product for inbound telephony services: front-end operators, help desks, assistants.
-QME is mainly focused on:
+Advanced Queuing is the perfect product for inbound telephony services: front-end operators, help desks, assistants.
+Advanced Queuing is mainly focused on:

 - Providing a comfortable waiting treatment to the external and internal callers

-- Optimising calls dispatching and the operators work, raising the daily volume of managed calls
+- Optimizing calls dispatching and the operators work, raising the daily volume of managed calls

 - Providing enhanced reports to monitor and tune the company incoming calls treatment